Avon Park, York

-Avon Park is a park adjacent to the centre of the town of York, Western Australia on the Avon River.
+Avon Park is a park adjacent to the centre of the town of York, Western Australia, on the Avon River.

 History

-The land between the Lowe St and the Avon River was amongst the first of the town allotments surveyed in 1841.
+The land between Lowe Street and the Avon River was amongst the first of the town allotments surveyed in 1841.

 From March 1857, the York Agricultural Society was given the right to use the land adjacent to the south of Macartney Street as a showground “until required for other purposes”.
 And from that time, it was continuously used for the York Agricultural Fair.
-In 1885 the Society procured a 99-year lease from the Government of that land for a peppercorn rent.
+In 1885 the Society procured a 99-year lease from the government of that land for a peppercorn rent.

 The land immediately to the north, between what is now Christie Retreat and Macartney Street, was unused, but was one of the few pieces of land that the public could enter along the Avon River.
-The Society used the land which it leased to display and auction animals, but the whole of the land alongside Bland’s Pool was used as a fair ground.
+The Society used the land, which it leased, to display and auction animals, but the whole of the land alongside Bland’s Pool was used as a fair ground.

 In May, 1890, the Commissioners of the York Agricultural Society requested the York Municipal Council grant them the strip of land between lots 10 and 11, on the undeveloped extension of Mcartney Street between Lowe Street and the river.
 This would have meant that the York Agricultural Society would have been in possession of the rotunda and to the Municipality, this was unacceptable.
 The Council decided “to take no further interest in the matter”.

 A month later, the Society demanded that not only the Macartney strip of land but the entire reserve (lots 9 and 10) be “handed over” to the Society for the purpose of extending the show ground.
-At that time, the Mayor was Kenneth Edwards, who was also Vice-Chairman of the York Agricultural Society.
-Two other Councillors were also members of the Society.
+At that time, the mayor was Kenneth Edwards, who was also vice-chairman of the York Agricultural Society.
+Two other councillors were also members of the Society.